mfg-unam/OOAPASdataset/README.md

 A research team from the National Autonomous University of Mexico has undertaken the task of directly soliciting data from the agency through the Freedom of Information Act.
 This request has been made in three different years (2012, 2017, 2023).
 In each instance, varying responses have been obtained, both in format and quality.
 The received information is available in this repository.
 It is noteworthy that the files corresponding to 2012 were received in hardcopy format; what is presented here is a transcription of the information.

-The data and the research surrounding them are presented within the framework of a Data Feminism project (https://sites.google.com/view/feminismo-de-datos/inicio), under the direction of Dr. Marcela Morales (mmorales@enesmorelia.unam.mx).
+The data and the research surrounding them are presented within the framework of a Data Feminism project (https://sites.google.com/view/feminismo-de-datos/inicio), under the direction of Dr. Marcela Morales (ENES-Morelia).